You need to describe the value you offer

 Our LinkedIn 101 Skill Builder Workshop, like our other Skill Builder Workshops, details everything you need to optimize your profile and tell your unique career story.
 Attend the session online to get personalized attention and ask all the questions.

-A portfolio is not essential, but it can help to set you apart from other applicants by highlighting examples of your work, sharing your career history, or defining your work philosophy.
+A portfolio is not essential, but it can help set you apart from other applicants by highlighting examples of your work, sharing your career history, or defining your work philosophy.

 Find additional content on our website